cferdinandi/vanilla-js-academy/content/_index.md

 The Vanilla JS Academy is an eight-week structured training program.
 You'll learn JavaScript as part of a small group of other students.

 <svg xmlns="http://www.w3.org/2000/svg" style="height:1em;width:1em;" viewBox="0 0 16 16"><title></title><path fill="#808080" d="M11.5 0h-7C3.675 0 3 .675 3 1.5v13c0 .825.675 1.5 1.5 1.5h7c.825 0 1.5-.675 1.5-1.5v-13c0-.825-.675-1.5-1.5-1.5zM6 .75h4v.5H6v-.5zM8 15a1 1 0 1 1 0-2 1 1 0 0 1 0 2zm4-3H4V2h8v10z"/></svg> 1.
 Watch and Read
-: Each week, you'll get a set of a lessons (a mix of videos and articles) focused on a core JavaScript topic.
+: Each week, you'll get a set of a lessons (a mix of videos and articles) focused on a core JavaScript topic that you can watch and read whenever you want.

 <svg xmlns="http://www.w3.org/2000/svg" style="height:1em;width:1em;" viewBox="0 0 16 16"><title></title><path fill="#f7272f" d="M11 1L6 6H3l-3 4s3.178-.885 5.032-.47L0 16l6.592-5.127C7.511 12.977 6 16 6 16l4-3v-3l5-5 1-5-5 1z"/></svg> 2.
 Build Awesome Things
 : Along with your lessons, you'll get two fun projects to work on that reinforce everything you learned in the lessons.
 I don't give you the answers.
 You'll use what you learned that week to solve interesting problems and build cool stuff.